dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 3. Multiple Q/R data items will be collected into blocks in the format.
 Common data in a block will be abstracted and referenced from individual Q/R data items by indexing.
 The maximum number of Q/R data items in a block will be configurable.
     * Rationale: This blocking and indexing provides a significant reduction in the volume of file data generated.
-Although this introduces complexity, it provides compression of the data that makes use of knowledge of the DNS packet structure.
+Although this introduces complexity, it provides compression of the data that makes use of knowledge of the DNS message structure.
     * It is anticipated that the files produced can be subject to further compression using general purpose compression tools.
 Measurements show that blocking significantly reduces the CPU required to perform such strong compression.
 See (#simple-versus-block-coding).
-    * [TODO: Further discussion of commonality between DNS packets e.g. common query signatures, a finite set of valid responses from authoritatives]
+    * [TODO: Further discussion of commonality between DNS messages e.g. common query signatures, a finite set of valid responses from authoritatives]

 4. Metadata about other packets received can optionally be included in each block.
 For example, counts of malformed DNS packets and non-DNS packets